xeyaxyz/xeyaxyz.github.io/README.md

 The contract emits the following events for tracking:

-- `PensionPlanCreated`: When a new pension plan is created
+- `RetirementPlanCreated`: When a new retirement plan is created
-- `PensionPlanUpdated`: When a pension plan is updated
+- `RetirementPlanUpdated`: When a retirement plan is updated
 - `YieldRateUpdated`: When yield rate is updated
 - `🆕 FundsDeposited`: When funds are deposited
 - `🆕 TargetReached`: When target amount is reached and payments start